Skip to main content

 Flanders

-Circular Flanders is the network and inspiration hub for the Flemish circular economy (CE).
+Circular Flanders is the network and inspiration hub for the Flemish circular economy (CE) in Belgium.
 It is a partnership of governments, companies, civil society, and the knowledge community that will develop strategies, policies and actions together.

 CE is one of the seven transition priorities formulated by the Government of Flanders.
-To that aim, we strive to decouple the material footprint created by Flemish consumption from economic growth and reduce that footprint by 30 %.
+To that aim, Circular Flanders strives to decouple the material footprint created by Flemish consumption from economic growth and reduce that footprint by 30 %.

 Countries: Belgium